 Then again, even during these serious moments, “The Benefactor” delivers scathing satire.
 Betty’s conversation with the young stud is laden with horse-related innuendo, and even Don coming home to his family right after having fucked Mrs. Bobbie Barrett — they did it in a parked car on a rainy street in crowded Manhattan, mind you — is played for laughs.

 However, the episode’s brilliant ending is played for tears.
 To make things right between Utz, Jimmy and Sterling Cooper, Don is forced to arrange a dinner in which Jimmy will make a public apology.
-Also in attendance are Betty, Bobbie and the Schillings (the ones who Jimmy had previously insulted).
+Also in attendance are Betty, Bobbie and the owners of Utz.
 Despite the awkward situation, everything goes according to plan — the working relationship between client, agency and talent is saved.

 Nevertheless, Betty cries the whole ride home.
 She claims that it’s just tears of love, but Don — and the audience — knows that she’s crying tears of regret.
 Jack Jones’ rendition of “Lollipops and Roses” closes the episode on a poignantly sardonic note, implying that no amount of laughter can make the slow-motion tragedy of Mad Men any less heartbreaking.

 - Don plays hooky from the office at an arthouse theater, watching some obscure French film in black-and-white.
 To this day, the movie has never been identified.
 Series creator Matthew Weiner refuses to give away the title because he never cleared the rights to use it.